sibils/jats-parser/README.md

 The server listen http requests on port 8088 and responds ro requests like _/parse/pmc/{som pmcid}_ .

-The server retrieves the XML JAT version of the corresponding publication by calling the ebi API.
+The server retrieves the XML JATS version of the corresponding publication by calling the ebi API.

 It then uses **process_xml.py** to parse the XML.
 The response is a json version of the publication.